 - At the BIG C in Krabi, they have only a couple of brands – and none of them are high quality.
 Good if you buy 2-3, but otherwise, you cannot rely on them.
-Better to buy a good light on Amazon, Ebay, or maybe you’re lucky enough to live in Bangkok or somewhere else they have good lights.
+Better to buy a good light, Ebay, or maybe you’re lucky enough to live in Bangkok or somewhere else they have good lights.

 - Have a backup light in case one fails.